chikuiui/Assignment/README.md

 ## 1. Introduction

-This is a secure and user-friendly PaswordManager application.
+This is a secure and user-friendly Password Manager application.
-This application allow users to store and manage their passwords in a secure and organised manner.
+This application allow users to store and manage their passwords in a secure and organized manner.

 ## 2. Installation and Setup